TabularEditor/TabularEditorDocs/common/CSharpScripts/Beginner/script-find-replace-selected-measures.md

     - version: 2.x
     - version: 3.x
 ---
-# Edit Hidden Partitions
+# Find & Replace Substring in Measures

 ## Script Purpose
-Will find & replace a substring in the selected measures' DAX expression.
+Will find & replace a substring in the model's measures DAX expression.
 I.e. if you want to replace `'Customers'[Key Account]` with `'Products'[Type]` in many measures.
 An input box lets the user enter the text to find and a subsequent input lets the user define the replacement text.

 ## Script